haydenBustos/Cirrhosis_prediction/README.md

 # Cirrhosis_prediction
-This repository contains a Cirrhosis patient survival outcome challenge from Kaggle.
+This repository contains a Kaggle challenge focused on survival outcomes for Cirrhosis patients.
 ------

 ## Overview